-- BASCA moved our headquarters and activity center into a 2,300 square foot building, donated by Island View Baptist Church, on Plainfield Avenue in Orange Park.
+- BASCA moved its headquarters and activity center into a building donated by Island View Baptist Church on Plainfield Avenue in Orange Park.

-- BASCA bought 2.29 acres located south of Orange Park, off College Drive, in the Secret Harbor subdivision to build a men’s residential home for 6 men.
+- BASCA purchased 2.29 acres south of Orange Park, off College Drive, in the Secret Harbor subdivision to build a men’s residential home for 6 men.

-- BASCA opened Secret Harbor our second L.I.F.E. residential home for 6 men with intellectual and developmental disabilities.
+- BASCA opened Secret Harbor, its second L.I.F.E. residential home for 6 men with intellectual and developmental disabilities.

-- BASCA purchased a handicap 12 passenger van to expand our transportation capabilities through a grant from the Florida Department of Transportation.
+- BASCA purchased a 12 handicap passenger van through a grant from the Florida Department of Transportation.

-- BASCA opened an Adult Day Training program in the activity room at our headquarters for individuals with autism and more challenging behaviors.
+- Opened an Adult Day Training program for individuals with autism and other issues.

 - Bryan Jennings Daystar, our 2nd Daystar Center, opened at Barco Newman YMCA in Fleming Island.

-- BASCA purchased Pine Forest located on Fleming Island and began renovations on our 3rd L.I.F.E. home for 4 men.
+- BASCA purchased Pine Forest located on Fleming Island and began renovations on its third L.I.F.E. home for 4 men.

-- BASCA purchased Peoria our 4th L.I.F.E. home and began renovations on a small group home for 3 ladies.
+- BASCA purchased Peoria, its 4th L.I.F.E. home, and began renovations on a small group home for 3 ladies.

 - BASCA participated in the Neighborhood Stabilization Program with Clay County Housing Authority and was awarded a grant to purchase, renovate and rent 5 foreclosed homes to low income families in Clay County.

-- BASCA expanded our services to include serving developmentally challenged and elderly in our community providing respite, personal care and supported living.
+- BASCA expanded its services to include serving developmentally challenged and elderly in our community by providing respite, personal care and supported living.

-- Custom Creation doubled from 8 participants to 16 and 2 staff to 4.
+- Custom Creation doubled from 8 to 16 participants and added a second location in the Industrial Loop.

-- BASCA opened Pine Forest, their first behavior focus L.I.F.E. home, serving 4 young men.
+- BASCA opened Pine Forest, its first behavior-focused L.I.F.E. home, serving 4 young men.

-- BASCA expanded our Supported Living services to include Supported Employment
+- BASCA expanded Supported Living services to include Supported Employment.

 - BASCA was awarded a second Neighborhood Stabilization grant to purchase an additional 7 homes to renovate and rent to low income families in our community.